There are three types of grants available through federal aid.

 Teacher Education Assistance for College and Higher Education (TEACH)

-Up to $3,964 per year for undergraduate and graduate students who are taking or will be taking course work necessary to become an elementary or secondary teacher.
+Up to $3,708 per year ($3728 after 10/1/2015) for undergraduate and graduate students who are taking or will be taking course work necessary to become an elementary or secondary teacher.
 Does not have to be repaid unless you fail to carry ou the service obligation, in which case you must repay as a Direct Unsubsidized loan with interest accrued from the date the grant was disbursed.
 Must complete a TEACH Grant Initial and Subsequent Counseling and Agreement to Serve (ATS).